ovh/docs/pages/web/domains/trade_domain/guide.en-gb.md

 >
 >To do this you need to change the domain name's [contacts](../../customer/managing-contacts/).
 >
-> If you need to make a change of owner and a change of contact for the same domain name, there is no preferred enciel order.
+> If you need to make a change of owner and a change of contact for the same domain name, there is no preferred order.
 However, it is the administrator contact who is able to initiate these operations.
-These two changes are therefore made in the customer area.
+These two changes are therefore made in the Control Panel.

 **This guide will provide you with information on how to change the owner of a domain name.**